 - The employer shall agree to a request by the employee not to take parental leave following the taking of pregnancy, maternity or adoption leave.
 The employer shall follow up on the request within four weeks.
-If the leave is not continued, the entitlement to the remainder of the leave is suspended. - The employer may refuse a request not to take out or not to continue parental leave as 2. a result of unforeseen if this is incompatible with compelling operational interests.
+If the leave is not continued, the entitlement to the remainder of the leave is suspended. - 2.
+The employer may refuse a request not to take out or not to continue parental leave as a result of unforeseen if this is incompatible with compelling operational interests.
 The employer shall follow up on the request within four weeks.
-If the leave is not continued. the entitlement to the remainder of the leave ends. - If the leave is divided on the basis of article 5.12, paragraph 2, paragraphs 1 and 2 of this 3. article apply to each period. - A request by the employee to end the leave prematurely is granted unless this is 4. incompatible with compelling operational interests.
+If the leave is not continued, the entitlement to the remainder of the leave ends. - If the leave is divided on the basis of article 5.12, paragraph 2, paragraphs 1 and 2 of this article apply to each period. - A request by the employee to end the leave prematurely is granted unless this is incompatible with compelling operational interests.
 The leave not taken out for this reason permanently ends.

-Article 5.15 Remuneration during the parental leave and repayment obligation
+Article 5.15 Remuneration during the parental leave

-- Employees are entitled to parental leave with partial retention of remuneration - for a child that has not yet reached the age of four years - for a period of thirteen times the actual working week - provided they have been employed for a period of at least one year immediately preceding the parental leave and - have submitted a request in writing at least two months before the leave starts. - 2.
-The parental leave amounts to 55% of the remuneration. - During parental leave, the due pension premiums continue to be based on the employee's working hours prior to the parental leave: - a.
+- 1. Employees are entitled to parental leave with partial retention of remuneration - for a child that has not yet reached the age of four years - for a period not exceeding thirteen times the actual working week - provided they have been employed for a period of at least one year immediately preceding the parental leave and - if the employee has submitted a request in writing at least two months before the parental leave starts. - a.
+From 1 August 2022, during the maximum period referred to in paragraph 1, 70% of the remuneration will continue to be paid5 on the parental leave taken during the child's first year of life.
+For any part of paid parental leave remaining after 1 August 2022 that commenced before 1 August 2022, the percentage of 70% during the child's first year of life also applies from 1 August 2022. - b.
+With regard to parental leave commencing in the first year of life and continuing into the second year of life or beginning in the second, third or fourth year of the child's life, 55% of the remuneration will continue to be paid on the parental leave with effect from the second year of life during the maximum period referred to in paragraph 1. - 3.
+When taking parental leave, the due pension premiums continue to be based on the employee's working hours prior to the parental leave: - a.
 For paid parental leave, the employer and employee continue to be based on the number of working hours immediately prior to the parental leave. - b.
 For unpaid parental leave the full pension premiums (including the employer contributions) are borne by the employee.
-This also applies to the life-course leave deployed for this purpose. - Employees who during the parental leave resign upon their own request or are 4. dismissed without any entitlement to severance pay or disability pension shall refund the remuneration paid during the parental leave. - The refund referred to in the previous paragraph is reduced by one-sixth of the total sum, for each month that employment has continued after termination of the non-statutory parental leave.